 An Artsy August in Asheville

-In addition to the sprawling, mile-long River Arts District (RAD) that flows along with the French Broad River, this town is full of art galleries, art installations, and public art.
-Plus, the Asheville Art Museum has recently been completely remodeled.
-And it’s not just visual art that you’ll find here - there are a plethora of creative and performing arts venues, shows, and festivals.
-This month is no exception - August is bursting with arts festivals and displays in and around Asheville.
+In addition to the sprawling, mile-long River Arts District (RAD) that flows along the French Broad River, this town is full of art galleries, art installations, public art, performance artists, and the Asheville Art Museum.
+And it’s not just visual art that you’ll find here - there are numerous creative and performing arts venues, shows, and festivals to experience year-round, and this month is no exception.
+August is bursting with arts activities and festivals in and around Asheville.
 You’re never more than a quick drive away from exciting, new, and unique artistic treasures.

 View

 The River Arts District holds a “Second Saturday” gallery walk every month in the summer.
 Patrons are welcome to wander the 22 buildings and works of more than 200 artists over the mile-long district.
-There are demonstrations by the artists, workshops, food vendors, crafts, live music, and much more.
-The August event is on the 13th, from 10 a.m. to 6 p.m.
+You’ll see demonstrations by the artists, workshops, food vendors, crafts, live music, and much more.
+The August event is on the 10th, from 11 a.m. to 5 p.m.
 Get more info on the RAD website.
-This year, the “Second Saturday” artists have partnered with Gray Line Trolley to help you get around!
-Look for the “FREE Trolley” signs around the RAD and hop on and off from 11 a.m. to 5 p.m.
+Look for the “FREE Trolley” signs around the RAD to hop on and off the AVL Arts Connect trolley from noon to 8 p.m.

 Tour